rgrams/Lemonia/README.md

   - **Shooter itself**

       Another shooter that looks just like the player without weapon and walks slower towards player.
-If player kills it then an explotion will happen and reset the stage and score.
-If you manage to keep it alive and kills other enemy after countdown then it will shake your hand (play a sprite scene) and give you a *confident boost*.
-While having this *confident boost*, the player will then face massive waves of spawned enemy and becomes invisible for 3 seconds. enermy that touched it will explode (mario super star).
+If player kills it then an explotion will happen and reset the stage and score (player keeps the weapon and the enmey difficulty).
+If player manage to keep another self alive and kills other enemy, then after countdown he will walk towards you and give you a hug (play a sprite scene) this gives you a *confident boost*.
+While having this *confident boost*, the player will then face massive waves of enemy spawned to the field and becomes invisible for 5 seconds. enermy that touched it will explode (mario super star).

 - **Misc** :